 Because the Texas Success Center is committed to enhancing the capabilities of institutional stakeholders, coaching is an integral component of the five-year Texas Pathways strategic plan.
-Currently, 49 of the 50 community college districts in Texas, representing 99% of the 730,000+ community college students in the state, have committed to Texas Pathways.
+Currently, 48 of the 50 community college districts in Texas, representing 99% of the 730,000+ community college students in the state, have committed to Texas Pathways.

 Each college is assigned a coach who supports a team of administrators, faculty, and staff as they prepare advance work prior to institutes and finalize action plans that guide reforms on campus.
-Coaches engage in person with college teams during four team strategy sessions at semiannual institutes.
+Coaches engage in person with college teams during four team strategy sessions at semi-annual institutes.
 Texas Pathways coaches are familiar with Texas community colleges, have extensive knowledge of the college completion and equity agenda, and bring presidential or state/system-level perspectives to their work.
 They have experience supporting colleges as they design and implement guided pathways at scale and understand the strategies and challenges involved in major institutional change.
 This indispensable experience helps coaches establish credibility and demonstrate empathy, which enables them to effectively challenge college teams (Hawkins & Smith, 2013).
+The Texas Success Center has contracted all 14 coaches as outlined in the original strategic plan.